tweedegolf/embedded-workshop/lectures/mdbook/src/3_interrupts/contents.md

 # Contents

-- Interrupts on Cortex-M microcontrollers
+- Interrupts mechanics

+*Break*
+- Configuring interrupts
 - Implications of using interrupts

 *Break*

-- Configuring interrupts using `cortex-m-rt`
-- RTIC introduction

-*Break*

 - Using RTIC

-*Break*

 - Assignment 3